-Autumn is in full swing, schools are breaking up for the Herbstferien, and the colder winter months are on their way.
+Autumn is in full swing and the colder winter months are on the horizon.

-If you're wondering what the best travel destinations are in Germany in autumn, here's some inspiration to get you started.
+Which means it's the ideal time to visit some breath-taking destinations around Germany.
+If you're wondering about the best travel destinations are around the Bundesrepublik in autumn, here's some inspiration to get you started.

 1. Allgäu